-- 3. Raise the underlift boom to lift the casualty vehicle slightly. - 4.
+- Raise the underlift boom to lift the casualty vehicle slightly. - 4.
 Secure the casualty vehicle to the spring lift brackets with the retaining pins and safety pins.

-5. Secure the casualty vehicle to the crossbar with rated chain(s) and chain binder(s).
+Secure the casualty vehicle to the crossbar with rated chain(s) or straps and binder(s)